-The first step is to determine which allergens cause a reaction in a patient is to perform allergy testing.
-At ENT & Allergy Centers of Texas we offer skin testing.
-Once we determine the allergies that a patient has we can then provide the most effective allergy treatment.
+Over 500 million people in the United States experience allergies of some sort.
+Proper assessment and testing of your symptoms is an important step in creating an effective allergy treatment.
+The first step is to determine which allergens cause a reaction in a patient is to perform an allergy test.
+At ENT & Allergy Centers of Texas, we offer both skin testing and intradermal testing to properly diagnose your symptoms.
+Once we determine the allergies that a patient has we can then provide the most effective treatment.

 Skin Prick Test

 Their specific allergies